 David Springer Cited by Maryland Federal Judge Garbis for Questionable Business Methods After Trial

-Almost two years after being put on notice about David Springer's hijinks with respect to the Sovereign Funding Group BBB listing, on June 15, 2015, almost one year after the trial and more than two months after the judge's decision finding against Springer, The Better Business Bureau of Greater Maryland continued to give the defunct David Springer purported company its highest rating, underscoring how unreliable the BBB of Greater Maryland is for structured settlement consumers.
+Almost two years after being put on notice about David Springer's hijinks with respect to the Sovereign Funding Group BBB listing, on June 15, 2015, almost one year after the trial and more than two months after the judge's decision finding against Springer, the Better Business Bureau of Greater Maryland continued to give the defunct David Springer purported company its highest rating, underscoring just how unreliable the BBB of Greater Maryland was for structured settlement consumers during thsi period.
 Coincidentally BBB of Greater MD only took action in August 2015 after I excoriated them for their inaction on the blog following multiple notices.

 What Was Learned about Sovereign Funding Group and David Springer During The Course of The Woodbridge Structured Funding Litigation against David Springer 2011-2015.